sigp/lighthouse/book/src/help_vm_import.md

 Usage: lighthouse validator_manager import [OPTIONS] --validators-file <PATH_TO_JSON_FILE>

 Options:
+      --builder-boost-factor <UINT64>
+          When provided, the imported validator will use this percentage multiplier to apply to the builder's payload value when choosing between a builder payload header and payload from the local execution node.
   -d, --datadir <DIR>
           Used to specify a custom root data directory for lighthouse keys and databases.
 Defaults to $HOME/.lighthouse/{network} where network is